 Step 2: Fill SFG with Mel’s Mix™

 This tested and proven formula is easy to make at home.
 Please note: these ingredients will be in equal volumes, not by weight.

 • 1/3 Coarse grade Vermiculite (Mel’s preferred medium)

 • 1/3 Sphagnum Peat Moss (You can also use Coconut Coir)

 • 1/3 Blended Organic Compost (Mel recommends 5 different composts combined for optimal results)

 Step 3: Add a grid and start planting!

-Grids can be made inexpensively from Venetian blinds, or wood lath sold in home improvement stores.
+Grids can be made inexpensively from Venetian blinds, wood lath sold in home improvement stores, or even wooden yardsticks twist-tied together.
 The grid is one of the most important features of a Square Foot Garden.
 The grid lets you clearly see how to space your seeds/plants and keeps your garden looking neat and organized.